Midnight movie: Legacy

-In 1988, the midnight movie experience was institutionalized in a new manner with the introduction of the Toronto International Film Festival's nightly Midnight Madness section.
+In 1988, the midnight movie experience was institutionalized in a new manner with the introduction of the Toronto International Film Festival's nightly Midnight Madness section alongside its People's Choice Award (previous winners include Julia Ducournau's Palme d'Or-winning horror drama Titane, the Emmy Award-winning TV movie Weird: The Al Yankovic Story and Coralie Fargeat's Academy Award-winning satire The Substance).

 In the years since, new or recent films still occasionally emerge as midnight movie "hits" on the circuit of theaters that continue to show them.

 The most successful of the 1990s generation were the Oscar-winning Australian drag queen road saga The Adventures of Priscilla, Queen of the Desert (1994) and the 1995 Razzie-winning stripper drama Showgirls.
-One of the theaters to show it regularly at midnight was New York's Waverly (also now closed), where Rocky Horror had played for a house record ninety-five weeks.
+One of the theaters to show Priscilla regularly at midnight was New York's Waverly (now closed), where Rocky Horror had played for a house record ninety-five weeks.
 A celebrated episode of television's The Drew Carey Show features a song-and-dance battle between Rocky Horror fans (led by Drew Carey) and Priscilla fans (led by Mimi Bobeck).

 Since the turn of the millennium, the most notable successes among newly minted midnight movies have been Donnie Darko (2001) and The Room (2003).
 Older films are also popular on the circuit, appreciated largely in an imposed camp fashion—a midnight movie tradition that goes back to the 1972 revival of the hectoring anti-drug movie Reefer Madness (1936).
 (Tod Browning's 1932 horror classic Freaks, the original midnight movie revival, is both too dark and too sociologically acute to readily consume as camp.)
 Where the irony with which Reefer Madness was adopted as a midnight favorite had its roots in a countercultural sensibility, in the latter's place there is now the paradoxical element of nostalgia: the leading revivals on the circuit currently include the crème de la crème of the John Hughes oeuvre—The Breakfast Club (1985), Pretty in Pink (1986), and Ferris Bueller's Day Off (1986)—and the preteen adventure film The Goonies (1985).
-As of late 2006, Rocky Horror itself continues to play on a weekly basis at thirty-two venues around the country, and at least once a month at about two dozen others.
+As of March 2008, Rocky Horror itself continued to play on a weekly basis at twenty-nine venues around the country, and once or twice a month at another forty.
+More than a decade and a half later, in April 2025, the overall figures were similar: weekly screenings at nineteen U.S. venues, and biweekly or monthly showings at sixty others.

-Two popular midnight movies made during the phenomenon's heyday have been selected to the National Film Registry: Eraserhead (inducted 2004) and The Rocky Horror Picture Show (inducted 2005).
+Three popular midnight movies made during the phenomenon's heyday have been selected to the National Film Registry: Eraserhead (inducted 2004), The Rocky Horror Picture Show (inducted 2005), and Pink Flamingos (inducted 2021).
+The animated short Quasi at the Quackadero was inducted in 2009.
 Midnight movie staples Freaks (1932) and Night of the Living Dead (1968) were inducted in 1994 and 1999 respectively.
-Harold and Maude, a cult film before it was adopted as a midnight movie, was also inducted in 1997.
-Also in the mix are Quasi at the Quackadero (inducted 2009) and Pink Flamingos (inducted 2022).
+Harold and Maude, a cult film before it was adopted as a midnight movie, was inducted in 1997.